realindiahotel/Blox.NET/README.md

 NOT READY FOR USE - STILL UNDER ACTIVE DEVELOPMENT

+PLEASE ENSURE YOU ALSO DOWNLOAD, BUILD AND REFERENCE THE BitcoinUtilities.NET PROJECT LOCATED HERE: https://github.com/Thashiznets/BitcoinUtilities.NET

 Current Achieved Milestones (Protocol version 70002):

 * Listening and Accepting P2P connections